-General Definition: A person is said to be bullied when he or she is the target of or exposed to the repeated negative actions on the part of one or more other persons, and he or she has difficulty defending him or herself.
+General Definition: A person is said to be bullied when they are the target of or exposed to the repeated negative actions on the part of one or more other persons, and they have difficulty defending themselves.

 The District is committed to providing a safe, positive learning environment for district students.
 The school and School Board recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning, and may lead to more serious violence.
 Therefore, the Board prohibits bullying by district students.
 Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting and/or outside a school setting, that is severe, persistent or pervasive and has the effect of doing any of the following: